 In 2008 Christopher- Joel won first place in the Liberace Piano Competition, and he is the reigning champion.
 Formerly a regular in the Las Vegas music scene, he has performed there as the headlining pianist at the M Resort, and as guest artist at many other casino/hotels.
 He has shared the billboard with Natalie Cole, Alan Jackson, ABC, Wang Chung, Marie Osmond, Cutting Crew, among myriad others.

-His knowledge of liturgical music, the ancient, and new, have made him invaluable treasure to the world of sacred music.
-His expertise and critical analyzation of church music traditions, specifically southern sacred music traditions, render him in demand as a consultant in liturgical and civic institutions.
 He is the principal organist and pianist at Trinity United Methodist Church in Huntsville, Alabama, a position he began in 2016.
 There, he oversees the beautiful Moller pipe organ, and the Baldwin Concert Grand Piano.
 At Trinity, he is the founder of the very popular and regarded Trinity Keyboard Series, a concert series of seasonal performances and collaborations featuring Christopher’s unique style of entertainment, and his talented friends.

 In scholarly work and research, most interestingly, he acted as a consultant to composer Jake Dickerson in the first in-depth project/dissertation on the music and theoretical processes of Fred Rogers’ (Mr. Rogers’ Neighborhood) over 400 compositions.